DarkNightmare42/targetscripts/README.md

 # Disclaimer
 Use at your own risk, which includes, but is not limited to any possible bans, cart lockouts, cancelled orders, etc.

+#Credits
+Goes to developer @dill0wn for updating auto updates and fixed readme, unable to add a contributor.